chaosreload/portscan/README.md

 portscan
 ========

-scan ports and compare with history-status of machines
+Scan ports and compare with history-status of machines

+This python script is used python-nmap module

+Just for practice